Preamble

 Section 5: Elections

-The Congress shall assemble at least once in every year, and such meeting shall begin at noon on the 3rd day of January, unless they shall by law appoint a different day, and the terms of Senators and Representatives at noon on the 3rd day of January.
+The Congress shall assemble at least eight times in every year, and such meetings shall begin at noon on the 3rd and 17th day of January, April, July, and October, unless they shall by law appoint a different day or time for such days, and the terms of Senators and Representatives at noon on the 3rd day of January.

-Writs of Election shall be proposed by petition of one tenth of all citizens of a State or Legislative District for state legislatures and Representatives.
+Writs of Election shall be proposed by petition of one fourth of all citizens of a State or representative District or state legislative District for Senators and Representatives and state legislatures.
 Such writs of Election shall be issued without consent from the Executive Authority of the State or Legislative District thereof by a referendum of two thirds of all citizens of a State or Legislative District and begin no later than thirty days after the Referendum is complete.

 Section 6: Procedures of Congress